 A lower court ruled this effectively creates an "in-state sales force".

-New York state lost an estimated $1.8bn in uncollected sales tax in 2012, according to the National Conference on State Legislatures."Amazon laws"
+New York state lost an estimated $1.8bn in uncollected sales tax in 2012, according to the National Conference on State Legislatures.

 The law is part of a series of legislation passed in several US states dubbed "Amazon laws" because they specifically target large online retailers.